marcosfavat/dino/Prepare-DEM-data-with-QGIS.md

 * First move and zoom the QGIS map view canvas to encompass the extent of interest.
 * Right click on layer and choose save raster as.
 In the dialog, click on map view extent button.
-* In create options add worldfile=yes, in this way QGIS creates the world file needed for blender import.
+* In create options add *worldfile=yes*, in this way QGIS creates the world file needed for blender import.

 Another way to clip a raster is the clipper tool under *Raster menu / Extraction / Clipper*.
-Think to add –co worldfile=yes option in the gdal command to get the worldfile.
+Think to add *–co worldfile=yes* option in the gdal command to get the worldfile.

 **How to know the raster bit depth**